azuredk/docker-on-azure-hol/exercise02/01-machine/README.md

 >You can find all the subcommands in the [Docker Machine subcommands](https://docs.docker.com/machine/reference/) reference documentation.

-Here is a list of environment variables and default values
+Here is a list of some of the CLI options and environment variables and their default values

 | CLI option                      | Environment variable        | Default                |
 |:--------------------------------| ----------------------------| -----------------------|